Eandalf/youtube-clip-player/os_deps.md

 libgbm1
 ```

-However, it seems impossible to fix the sandbox missing problem.
+However, the GUI support is missing on WSL2.
+It seems impossible to develop Electron.js related projects on WSL2.